ecstatic-nobel/Not-Anti-Virus/README.md

 #### Description
 Not all things are seen as equal until you stare at it long enough!

-With malware causing havoc across the globe, this project attempts to block malicious downloads before host-level anti-virus gets a hold of it.
-It currently happens to do this very well with Emotet.
+With malware causing havoc across the globe, this unreleased project attempts to block malicious file downloads before AV scans it.
+You can see in the video that it currently happens to do this very well with #Emotet.

 Want a live demonstration?
 Need help setting this up in your environment?
 See my contact below.